Taaniya/research-paper-summaries/information_retrieval_and_ranking/information_retrieval_and_ranking_summaries.md

 * Introduces ranking model adapting BERT for efficient retrieval, that uses contextualized late interactions over BERT
 * Introduces late interaction architecture that independently encodes query and document using BERT to get their respective contextualized embeddings.
 This interaction step that models their fine-grained similarity.
 This is followed by computing their relevance using cheap and pruning-friendly approach that enables faster computations without exhaustively evaluating every candidate.
 * This architecture’s effectiveness is competitive with BERT based models & outperforms non-BERT based approaches & significantly demonstrates faster performance compared to the latter.
-* Training & Evaluation datasets – passage search, MS MARCO & TREC CAR
+* Training & Evaluation datasets – passage search, MS MARCO & TREC CAR.

-####Approach –
+#### Approach –
 * The approach basically combines fine-grained matching of interaction-based models and pre-computation in representation-based models and yet strategically delays the query-document interaction in the overall execution flow.
 * Fixed size embedding dimensions -

 **Query encoding -**
-* Query is encoded by appending token [Q] immediately after prepending [CSL] token in the beginning of given query, tokenizing the sequence using WordPiece upto pre-defined no. of tokens N_q (by either padding it with special [MASK] token or truncating them) and subsequently passing them through BERT encoder to get contextualized embeddings for each token in the sequence.
+* Query is encoded by appending token [Q] immediately after prepending [CSL] token in the beginning of given query, tokenizing the sequence using WordPiece upto pre-defined no. of tokens $N_q$ (by either padding it with special [MASK] token or truncating them) and subsequently passing them through BERT encoder to get contextualized embeddings for each token in the sequence.
 * Then the embeddings are passed through a linear layer without any activations, but producing output of m-dimensions, where m is fixed to a smaller size than BERT’s hidden size dimensions.
 * Paper also provides reasons for making above decisions based on observations of various ablation studies.